 Delivering the Keynote Address to NECSS in April 2015.

 Nye holds several United States patents, including one for ballet pointe shoes and another for an educationalmagnifying glass created by filling a clear plastic bag with water.
 From 2001 to 2006, Nye served as Frank H. T. Rhodes Class of ’56 University Professor at Cornell University.
 Nye supported the 2006 reclassification of Pluto fromplanet to dwarf planet by the International Astronomical Union.

 Nye is a fellow of the Committee for Skeptical Inquiry, a U.S. non-profit scientific and educational organization whose aim is to promote scientific inquiry, critical investigation, and the use of reason in examining controversial and extraordinary claims.
-Interviewed by John Rael for the Independent Investigation Group IIG, Nye stated that his “concern right now … scientific illiteracy … you [the public] don’t have enough rudimentary knowledge of the universe to evaluate claims.”
+Interviewed by John Rael for the Independent Investigation Group IIG, Nye stated that his “concern right now … scientific illiteracy … you don’t have enough rudimentary knowledge of the universe to evaluate claims.”
 In November 2012, Nye launched a Kickstarter project for an educational Aerodynamics game called AERO 3D but it was not funded.
 His book, Undeniable: Evolution and the Science of Creation, was released on November 4, 2014.
 In 2015, his second book will be published Unstoppable: Harnessing Science to Change the World.

 Dancing with the Stars

 Nye was a contestant in the 17th season of Dancing with the Stars in 2013, partnering newcomer Tyne Stecklein.
 They were eliminated early in the season after Nye sustained an injury to his quadriceps tendon on Week 3.

 “Weird Science”—Oingo Boingo

 “Get Lucky”—Daft Punk feat.
 Pharrell Williams